How to Get Over a Fear of Heights in Construction

-Many people suffer from an extreme fear of heights to the point where they freeze up or are unable to function when they are suspended high up in the air.
+Many people suffer from an extreme fear of heights to the point where they freeze up or cannot function when suspended high up in the air.
 This fear can be dangerous for construction workers, especially anyone working on an aerial lift.
-A person who is afraid of being high up off the ground may have difficulty functioning normally, which can actually put them at a higher risk of falling.
+A person who is afraid of being high up off the ground may have difficulty functioning normally unless they learn how to get over a fear of heights..

 Acrophobia is the official term for fear of heights.
 For aerial lift operators, learning the best way to get over a fear of heights can be a significant hurdle to performing your job correctly.
 Some aerial lifts can soar into the sky for hundreds of feet!
 Yikes!

-Before you take steps to conquer your fear of heights, it’s helpful to know you’re not the only one.
+Before you tackle overcoming your fear of heights, it’s helpful to know you’re not the only one.
 In fact, it’s estimated that over 25 million Americans have some type of phobia.